 Richard Edwards (the junior) arrived in the Swan River Colony a year after the bulk of his family, arriving in Fremantle on the Atwick on 25 April 1831.
 He was 23 years old.
 His trade is consistently described as that of a carpenter, but from this date onwards it becomes quite difficult to identify if the sources are referring to Richard the father, or the son.

-On 19 June 1833, it is presumed it was Richard Edwards — the son— who applied to leave the Swan River Colony.
+On 19 June 1833, it is presumed to be Richard Edwards — the son— who applied to leave the Swan River Colony.
 Whether he did, or not, is not recorded.
-The WA Bicentennial Dictionary suggests that it’s the father who is requesting to leave the colony in 1835.
-It is Richard Edwards, carpenter, however, who departs Western Australia bound for Mauritius on a ship called the Caroline, 13 March 1835.
+The WA Bicentennial Dictionary then suggests that it is the father who is requesting to leave the colony during 1835.
+However, It was Richard Edwards, carpenter, who departs Western Australia bound for Mauritius on a ship called the Caroline on 13 March 1835.

-Edwards junior had returned to Western Australia well before 1850, but exactly (or even roughly) when remains a mystery.
-While it’s possible his first marriage took place before 1831, between 1835 and 1850 seems more likely.
-Something else also occurred during this intervening period. — Father and son might have had a falling out.
-Richard Edwards senior’s 1848 will left the considerable rural portfolio he had accumulated to his wife and other sons with no mention of Richard junior.
+Edwards junior was returned to Western Australia well before 1850, but exactly (or even roughly) when remains a mystery.
+While it is possible his first marriage happened before 1831, between 1835 and 1850 seems more likely.
+Something else also occurred during the intervening period. — Father and son may have had a falling out.
+Richard Edward (senior’s) 1848 will left the considerable rural portfolio he had accumulated to his wife and other sons with no mention in it of Richard junior.

 About the same time a family property named Goodwood “formerly occupied by Richard Edwards” was offered up for lease.
-Was this the father or the son?
+Was this occupied by the father or the son?

-On 6 July 1849, the sixteen year old Jane Devling arrived in Western Australia to be employed as a domestic servant.
+On 6 July 1849, sixteen year old Jane Devling from London arrived in Western Australia to be employed as a domestic servant.
 Who her employers were prior to her marriage to Richard is yet another of the many mysteries of this era.

-In the Australian summer of 1850, bushfire tore through the Upper Swan Valley.
+During the Australian summer of 1850, a bushfire tore through the Upper Swan Valley.
 The fire started on Edwards family property.
 Colonel Irwin’s neighbouring estate of Henley Park was scorched, but the homestead there built by Edwards was saved.
-The Edwards’ lost everything on their own land, bar the bed that the now sickly Richard Edwards senior had to be carried out of his burning house upon.
-Were it not for the fact that the family were, by now, owners of many farms in multiple locations, their ruin might have been complete.
+The Edwards lost everything on their own estate, bar the bed that the now sickly Richard Edwards senior had to be carried out of his burning house upon.
+Were it not for the fact that his clan were now owners of many farms in multiple locations, their ruin might have been complete.